 leading her to found Pennsylvania Legislative Services (PLS) in 2001.
 Since the company's inception, Lynn has developed PLS

 into a comprehensive non-partisan reporting service covering Pennsylvania state government from both a legislative and

 media perspective.
-Over the course of its ten-year history, PLS has grown from three clients to more than 2,000.
+Over the course of its sixteen-year history, PLS has grown from three clients to more than 2,000.
 PLS

 services corporations, universities, statewide and national trade associations, hospitals, medical schools and health care

 institutions, the state General Assembly, current and past administrations, law firms, public utilities, and many